 An entrepreneurial mindset helps leaders create value by “recognizing and acting on opportunities, making decisions with limited information, and remaining adaptable and resilient in conditions that are uncertain and complex,” said Rowena Barrett, pro vice-chancellor for entrepreneurship at the Queensland University of Technology.

-In a webinar presented by MIT Sloan and the QUT Business School, Barrett andmanaging director of the Martin Trust Center for MIT Entrepreneurship, shared three traits that define an entrepreneurial mindset, no matter the environment.
+In a webinar presented by MIT Sloan Global Programs and the QUT Business School, Barrett andmanaging director of the Martin Trust Center for MIT Entrepreneurship, shared three traits that define an entrepreneurial mindset, no matter the environment.

 “Entrepreneurship is much, much bigger than just startups,” Aulet said.
 “Entrepreneurs need to exist throughout our society not just in venture-backed startups.
 They need to exist in government, they need to exist in big corporations, they need to exist in non-profits, [and] they need to exist in academic institutions.
 We need entrepreneurs everywhere.”